ohnoitsalobo/sound-reactive-esp32/README.md

 1) **Install necessary libraries.**

 Make sure you have the latest [Arduino Core for ESP32](https://github.com/espressif/arduino-esp32) installed.
+Then install the following libraries:

 - [FastLED](https://github.com/FastLED/FastLED)